 I was first introduced to Switchfoot 15 years or so ago by some of the students I managed in the fund-raising call center at a university.
 They gave me a “mixed” CD and it wasn’t long before I attended a concert and found them remarkably astute and an excellent live band.

 Though I did not discover them when they sort of rocketed to fame in 2002 thanks to the movie A Walk to Remember, “Learning to Breath” and their smash single “Dare You To Move” were pretty hard to ignore both of which were featured in the film.
 Unfortunately, that pretty much spelled the height of mainstream success for Switchfoot despite a now wide catalogue of music that wholly defines them as more than just those two radio staples.

-Regardless, Switchfoot found success with a Christian audience and though they do not consider themselves a “Christian” band, singer Jon Foreman, bass guitarist Tim Foreman, drummer Chad Butler, keyboardist Jerome Fontamillas and guitarist Drew Shirley don’t shy away from their beliefs.
-(One of my more memorable concert moments comes thanks to Jon Foreman who, after a show in Portland led a small group of fans downtown, sat down with acoustic guitar in hand and sang gospel music, praise songs and some Switchfoot songs.
+Regardless, Switchfoot found success with a Christian audience (much like U2) and though they do not consider themselves a “Christian” band (much like U2), singer Jon Foreman, bass guitarist Tim Foreman, drummer Chad Butler, keyboardist Jerome Fontamillas and guitarist Drew Shirley at one time seemed locked in to the faith (much like U2) but as time passes they bring Revelation 3:16 to mind (much like U2).
+(Despite their now lukewarm hospitality to their one time profession of faith, one of my more memorable concert moments comes thanks to Jon Foreman who, after a show in Portland led a small group of fans downtown, sat down with acoustic guitar in hand and sang gospel music, praise songs and some Switchfoot songs.
 Wow!)